 introduces the iPod nano, which uses flash memory (

 reportedly supplied by Samsung at a hefty discount).

 announces the first 16Gb flash memory chips, which will make it feasible to

-start using flash memory instead of hard drives
+start using flash memory instead of hard drives for data storage.

 That’s the news.
 Here’s my speculation about what they could mean.